mahaloz/decomp2dbg/README.md

 Now just use GEF like normal :)

+## Decompiler Commands
+- `decompiler global_info import`:
+    - imports global info like symbols, structs, and enums.
+Use this for function names as well.

+- `decompiler global_info status`:
+    - shows you status info of imported symbols

 ## Abstract
 The reverse engineering process often involves a decompiler, making it fundamental to support in a debugger, since context switching knowledge between the two is hard.
 Decompilers